jknechtel/SiliconCritic/README.md

 **ERROR: (IMPSP-2021):	Could not legalize <9> instances in the design.
 Check warning message IMPSP-270, IMPSP-452, IMPSP-2024, IMPSP-2039, IMPSP-2040, IMPSP-2042 or IMPSP-2020 in log file for more details.
 ```

+## Acknowledgements

+`GDSII-Guard` makes use of evaluation scripts from the ISPD22 contest.
+The original scripts can be found at [here](https://drive.google.com/file/d/1oz-qoB13UM_LmZcEjIV9gMuinNlxothd/view?usp=sharing).
+More details about the contest can be found on the [ISPD22 Contest website](https://wp.nyu.edu/ispd_22_contest/) and the [paper](https://dl.acm.org/doi/abs/10.1145/3505170.3511046).
+We are grateful to Johann Knechtel and the entire ISPD22 team for making these resources available to the community.